TL;DR: what is the DOM

 What is the DOM?

 When your browser loads the HTML code, it parses through it and builds a tree of objects made from elements on the page.
-The <html> element at the top would be the root of the tree, and under that you’d find the <head> and <body> nodes, and within that their child objects.
-The DOM is often described as a standardized API for HTML content.
+The element at the top would be the root of the tree, and under that you’d find the and nodes, and within that their child objects.
+The DOM is a standardized API for HTML content.
 If a program needs to update the content of your page, it would interface with the DOM.

-It’s also important to mention that the DOM itself is language-neutral.
-It’s not a part of JavaScript, but JavaScript does just so happen to be the best way to interact with it.
+The DOM itself is language-neutral.
+It’s not a part of JavaScript, but JavaScript happens to be the best way to interact with it.

 When a browser loads a website, the HTML is parsed into a DOM tree and the CSS into the CSSOM (CSS Object Model), which represents all of the style rules of your objects.
-Once complete, the browser combines the DOM and CSSOM to figure out what nodes should look like and where they should appear, calculating the exact position and size of each DOM element.
+Once complete, the browser combines the DOM and CSSOM to figure out what nodes should look like, where they should appear, and their exact position and size.

-The DOM is a live, dynamic structure, so JavaScript and other code can change nodes after a page loads, with the site updating instantly without needing a reload.
+The DOM is a live, dynamic structure, so JavaScript and other code can change nodes after a page loads.
+The site updates instantly, without needing a reload.

 Interacting with the DOM